 We integrate CTE and Regents-level academic instruction, encompassing the following design principles:

-We support our students with a Career & College Institute that emphasizes strategies for success, workforce skills, internship preparation, and career and college readiness.
+Our support for our students emphasizes strategies for success, workforce skills, internship preparation, and career and college readiness.
 Through nurturing advisories, targeted support, and guidance in career development, our students will gain the confidence to take academic and social risks and build their professional networks.

 This school addresses an urgent need.
 An estimated 140,000 New York City teenagers are currently two or more years behind in school or have already dropped out.
 Developing schools that successfully educate many more students to succeed in high school and beyond demands more relevant curriculum and increased innovation and involvement of the corporate community.

 Furthermore, interest in Career and Technical Education is growing throughout the country among business leaders, policymakers, and educators who have discovered the benefits of connecting academic learning to relevant career education.
-In his 2008 State of the City address, Mayor Bloomberg made innovation in Career and Technical Education a citywide priority, noting that rapid changes in the global economy demand more complex skills.
+Both Mayor Bloomberg and Mayor de Blasio have made innovation in Career and Technical Education a citywide priority, noting that rapid changes in the global economy demand more complex skills.
 The Business of Sports School gives young people of New York a running start towards success in one of the city’s most important—and exciting—industries.

 MISSION AND VISION: Why we are here.

-A BRIEF HISTORY OF BOSS: Three years of growth.
+A BRIEF HISTORY OF BOSS: Seven years of growth.

 BOSS IN THE MEDIA: Our press coverage.